nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Introduction**

 Welcome to the TutorAid Developer Guide!
-This document details the key implementations and design decisions that have been involved in the creation of TutorAid thus far.
+This document details the key implementations and design considerations that have been incorporated into the development of TutorAid thus far.

 ### **Setting up, getting started**